CISteefel/CrunchTope/README.md

 ### Input File Keyword Blocks

-CrunchFlow reads a user-provided input file on startup which provides the necessary physical and chemical parameters needed for a run.
-The input file, the name of which is specified by the user, is keyword-based so that the order of appearance does not matter.
-Keywords are grouped broadly into keyword blocks, which in turn include a variety of keyword parameters.

 The possible keyword blocks in the input file include [ see markdown files for each Keyword Block in (https://github.com/CISteefel/CrunchTope/tree/master/docs/input_file) ].